stanfordnlp/stanza/_pages/training.md

 ## Preparing Word Vector Data

 To train modules that make use of word representations, such as the POS/morphological features tagger and the dependency parser, it is highly recommended that you use pretrained embedding vectors.
 The simplest method is to use the `.pt` file in the `$STANZA_RESOURCES/lang/pretrain` directory after downloading the existing models using `stanza.download(lang)`.

+Once this is downloaded, the models each have a flag which tells the model where to find the `.pt` file.
+Each of pos, depparse, ner, and sentiment support the `--wordvec_pretrain_file` flag for specifying the exact path.
+If you don't supply this flag, it will attempt to guess the location.
+In general, it will look in `saved_models/{model}/{dataset}.pretrain.pt`.

 For more information and other options, [see here](word_vectors.md).

 ## Converting UD data